16-year-old killed in Saturday night shooting

 The Wichita Police Department arrested a 16-year-old male on a charge of felony murder, stemming from a shooting that fatally injured a 16-year-old male.

-WPD says just before 10p.m. on Saturday, officers responded to a burglary in progress call at a home in the 2600 block of North Piatt.
-When officers got on scene, they found a male victim who had been shot.
-He was taken to an area hospital, where he succumbed to his injuries.
+WPD says just before 10 p.m. on Saturday, officers responded to a burglary in progress call at a home in the 2600 block of North Piatt.
+When officers arrived on the scene, they found a male victim who had been shot.
+He was taken to an area hospital, where he died.

 Officers say while investigating the scene, a 16-year-old male suspect and a 20-year-old male suspect arrived at an area hospital with gunshot wounds.
 The 16-year-old was treated, released, and booked into jail.
 The 20-year-old male remains hospitalized with serious but non-life-threatening injuries.

-WPD says the investigation revealed the two suspects and victim are known to each other.
+WPD says the investigation revealed the two suspects and victim know each other.
 Officers say the suspects arrived at the victim’s home, a disturbance ensued, and multiple shots were fired that struck all three individuals.
 Investigators have recovered two handguns during the investigation.

 Police say this was not a random incident.